-In normal user operation, the receiver can operate in either of two modes.
-The encoded mode allows a user system to send and receive eight-bit data and control information without first converting it to transmission characters.
-The bypass mode is used for systems in which the encoding and decoding is performed by an external protocol controller.
+In normal user operation, the Receiver can operate in either of two modes.
+The Encoded mode allows a user system to send and receive eight-bit data and control information without first converting it to transmission characters.
+The Bypass mode is used for systems in which the encoding and decoding is performed by an external protocol controller.

-In either mode, serial data is received at one of the differential line receiver inputs and routed to the shifter and the clock synchronization.
-The PLL in the clock synchronizer aligns the internally generated bit rate clock with the incoming data stream and clocks the data into the shifter.
-At the end of a byte time (ten bit times), the data accumulated in the shifter is transferred to the decode register.
+In either mode, serial data is received at one of the differential line receiver inputs and routed to the Shifter and the Clock Synchronization.
+The PLL in the Clock Synchronizer aligns the internally generated bit rate clock with the incoming data stream and clocks the data into the shifter.
+At the end of a byte time (ten bit times), the data accumulated in the shifter is transferred to the Decode register.

-To properly align the incoming bit stream to the intended byte boundaries, the bit counter in the clock synchronizer must be initialized.
-The framer logic block checks the incoming bit stream for the unique pattern that defines the byte boundaries.
-This combinatorial logic filter looks for the X3.230 symbol defined as 'Special Character Comma' (K28.5).
-After K28.5 is found, the free running bit counter in the clock synchronizer block is synchronously reset to its initial state, thus 'framing' the data to the correct byte boundaries.
+To properly align the incoming bit stream to the intended byte boundaries, the bit counter in the Clock Synchronizer must be initialized.
+The Framer logic block checks the incoming bit stream for the unique pattern that defines the byte boundaries.
+This combinatorial logic filter looks for the X3.230 symbol defined as "Special Character Comma" (K28.5).
+Once K28.5 is found, the free running bit counter in the Clock Synchronizer block is synchronously reset to its initial state, thus "framing" the data to the correct byte boundaries.

-Since noise-induced errors can cause the incoming data to be corrupted, and because many combinations of error and legal data can create an alias K28.5, an option is included to disable resynchronization of the bit counter.
-The framer will be inhibited when the RF input is held LOW.
-When RF rises, RDY will be inhibited until a K28.5 has been detected, and RDY will resume its normal function.
-Data will continue to flow through the Receiver while RDY is inhibited.
+Since noise-induced errors can cause the incoming data to be corrupted, and since many combinations of error and legal data can create an alias K28.5, an option is included to disable resynchronization of the bit counter.
+The Framer will be inhibited when the RF input is held LOW.
+When RF rises, $\overline{R}DY$ will be inhibited until a K28.5 has been detected, and $\overline{R}DY$ will resume its normal function.
+Data will continue to flow through the Receiver while $\overline{R}DY$ is inhibited.